Mesopelagic zone: Physical conditions

-The mesopelagic zone includes the region of sharp changes in temperature, salinity and density called the thermocline, halocline, and pycnocline respectively.
+The mesopelagic zone includes regions of sharp changes in temperature, salinity and density called the thermocline, halocline, and pycnocline respectively.
 The temperature variations are large; from over 20 °C at the upper layers to around 4 °C at the boundary with the bathyal zone.
 The variation in salinity is smaller, typically between 34.5 and 35 psu.
 The density ranges from 1023 to 1027 g/L of seawater.
-These changes in temperature, salinity, and density induce stratification which create ocean layers.
+These changes in temperature, salinity, and density induce stratification which creates ocean layers.
 These different water masses affect gradients and mixing of nutrients and dissolved gasses.
-This makes this a dynamic zone.
+This makes it a dynamic zone.

 The mesopelagic zone has some unique acoustic features.
 The Sound Fixing and Ranging (SOFAR) channel, where sound travels the slowest due to salinity and temperature variations, is located at the base of the mesopelagic zone at about 600–1,200m.
 It is a wave-guided zone where sound waves refract within the layer and propagate long distances.
 The channel got its name during World War II when the US Navy proposed using it as a life saving tool.
 Shipwreck survivors could drop a small explosive timed to explode in the SOFAR channel and then listening stations could determine the position of the life raft.
-During the 1950s, the US Navy tried to use this zone to detect Soviet submarines by creating an array of hydrophones called the Sound Surveillance System (SOSUS.)
-Oceanographers later used this underwater surveillance system to figure out the speed and direction of deep ocean currents by dropping SOFAR floats that could be detected with the SOSUS array.
+During the 1950s, the US Navy tried to use this zone to detect Soviet submarines by creating an array of hydrophones called the Sound Surveillance System (SOSUS).
+Oceanographers later used this underwater surveillance system to determine the speed and direction of deep ocean currents by dropping SOFAR floats that could be detected with the SOSUS array.

 The mesopelagic zone is important for water mass formation, such as mode water.
 Mode water is a water mass that is typically defined by its vertically mixed properties.
 It often forms as deep mixed layers at the depth of the thermocline.
 The mode water in the mesopelagic has residency times on decadal or century scales.
 The longer overturning times contrast with the daily and shorter scales that a variety of animals move vertically through the zone and sinking of various debris.